PoliticalGraveyard.com

 Leavitt, Justin M. — of Bucksport, Hancock County, Maine.
 Republican.
 Alternate delegate to Republican National Convention from Maine, 1888.
 Burial location unknown.

 Leavitt, Kent — of McLean, Fairfax County, Va.
-U.S. Vice Consul in Montreal, 1932.
-Presumed deceased.
+U.S. Vice Consul in Montreal, as of 1932.
 Burial location unknown.

 Leavitt, Marc C. — of Queens, Queens County, N.Y.
 Democrat.
-Candidate in primary for borough president of Queens, New York, 2009.
+Candidate for borough president of Queens, New York, 2009.
 Still living as of 2009.

 Leavitt, Martin — of Minnesota.
 Member of Minnesota territorial House of Representatives 1st District, 1852.
 Burial location unknown.